 Please be aware that all information shared here at Canada Pharmacy has been medically reviewed and fact-checked for accuracy.
 These verifications are made by board-certified medical professionals who have the authority required to state that information related to medical conditions, symptoms, procedures and tests, and standard treatment protocols is valid and truthful.
 This is based on current guidelines and consensuses shared amongst medical professionals, and in representation of the latest research.

 A generic drug is a copy of the brand-name drug with the same dosage, safety, strength, quality, consumption method, performance, and intended use.
 Before generics become available on the market, the generic company must prove it has the same active ingredients as the brand-name drug and works in the same way and in the same amount of time in the body.

 The only differences between generics and their brand-name counterparts is that generics are less expensive and may look slightly different (eg. different shape or color), as trademarks laws prevent a generic from looking exactly like the brand-name drug.

 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Pariet,Parit in the UK
+Also Known as Pariet,Parit